Model-independent pricing with insider information: a Skorokhod embedding approach: No-arbitrage, pricing and hedging in specific information settings

 \section{No-arbitrage, pricing and hedging in specific information settings}

+Up to now we have shown that under our assumptions the robust pricing problem \eqref{eq:insider} can be reformulated as a constrained Skorokhod embedding problem for which we have established general results on existence, superheding, a variant of the first fundamental theorem of asset pricing, and a characterisation of optimisers.

-In this section we consider some natural choices for the insider's information set, $\Lambda$, and show that under additional assumptions, we are able to prove a variety of new results about the insider's setting.
-Notably, we are able to exploit our setup and the richness of the Brownian framework to give examples where we can provide explicit characterisation of the solutions, and further our understanding of the market behaviour in different scenarios.
+The goal of this section is to illustrate the richness of our framework by considering some natural choices for the insider's information set $\Acal$, or equivalently for the corresponding feasibility set $\Lambda$, to show that under additional assumptions we are able to prove a variety of very explicit results in the insider's setting.